espsrc/spsrc_user_docs/docs/about_us.md

 # Contact

-Users can request support via email at ska-itsupport@iaa.csic.es .
-Participants may also join our Slack workspace by emailing ska-itsupport@iaa.csic.es and request to be added.
+Users can request support via email at ska-itsupport 'at' iaa.csic.es .
+Users may also join our Slack workspace by emailing ska-itsupport 'at' iaa.csic.es and request to be added.

 # The SKA Regional Centre Prototype at IAA-CSIC